 A tender, moist vanilla cake topped with a sweet, “buttery” streusel (without the butter or oil!).
-This vegan coffee cake is filled with all the flavor of a regular coffee cake without all the sugar and processed ingredients.
+No eggs, milk, or butter necessary.

 I’ll be honest, I have a huge sweet tooth and almost always eat something sweet with every meal.
 (In fact right now, I’m snacking on chocolate-covered almond date bliss ball things because my breakfast was not sweet enough hehe.)
 But I studied nutrition, I know that added sugar is not great for you and we want to limit it as much as possible.
 So I try not to go too overboard with my sweets, but I’m also not gonna cut them out of my daily diet if I’m craving a sweet treat.
 Instead, I like to make my own sweets so I can control how much sugar goes into the slice of cake (or 3) that I’m going to eat for dessert (and breakfast..and snack…).
 Luckily I’ve been baking my own goodies for so long that my tastebuds have adjusted and are more sensitive to sugar now, so I don’t need too much to satisfy my cravings.